zwilsoncc/docs/pages/docs/examples/graphql.md

 Because of these advantages, it's a great alternative to [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).

 Convinced?
-Then let's create a application that fetches data from a [GraphQL](http://graphql.org/) endpoint!
+Then let's create an application that fetches data from a [GraphQL](http://graphql.org/) endpoint!

 ## Requirements